isaacbernat/presentations/prisoner/final.md

 - *Open question:* e.g. punishment is not a deterrent (too soft?), people overvalue short-term vs future gains/payoffs, overconfidence in not getting caught, etc.
 - *Q1:* During the presentation I'll ask you a few quick questions to be answered with a number from 0 to 10.
 - *Q1 bis:* I think it will make the experience more fun and memorable if you do.
 You can complain at the end if you disagree :).
 Not going to A/B test this time.
+- You may fill the quesionnaire online as well.
+[Here is the link](https://docs.google.com/forms/d/1AJ6Bk7S_8F4-Dco6-AWgMVS5s7kgQ0IT-VnYhUQtKvo/).

 ---